AGS20 – Call for Proposals And Reviewers

-The Annual Meeting Program Committee is soliciting proposals for the 2019 AGS Annual Scientific Meeting, which is scheduled May 2 - 4 in Portland, OR.
-To submit a proposal, visit our online submission site.
+The Annual Meeting Program Committee is soliciting proposals for the 2020 AGS Annual Scientific Meeting, which is scheduled May 6 - 9 in Long Beach, CA. To submit a proposal, visit our online submission site.

 Session Content Reminder

 Proposals containing clinical recommendations must be based on evidence that is accepted within the profession of medicine as adequate justification for their use.
 All scientific research referred to, reported or used in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection and analysis.

 The AGS is an interprofessional organization and an effort should be made to ensure that the content of talks is pertinent to multiple disciplines.
 Also, it is important that presentations address cultural competence in geriatric practice.

 Help shape the 2020 AGS Annual Meeting - sign up to review annual meeting proposal submissions.
 The Program Committee strives to increase both the size and diversity of the pool of reviewers to ensure that the AGS proposal review process benefits by receiving broad input from a variety of different perspectives.
 You can help by volunteering to review proposals in your area of expertise.

 To become an AGS Annual Meeting Proposal reviewer, apply here:

 You will be asked to identify your areas of expertise and indicate which categories you are interested in reviewing (full list below).
 If you are selected as a reviewer, AGS will ask you to review and provide feedback on approximately 20 proposals.
 The review period will begin on July 5 and all reviews must be completed by July 23.

 • Models of Care

 • Professional Development